 Time is what many tech executives – especially senior execs in large tech companies as well as those heading up software and hardware startups – just don’t think that they have to spare.
 Make no mistake about it, time is a crucial, scarce commodity in these business scenarios.

-But content marketing is an opportunity to turn all that hard won knowledge executives have built up in their industry and functional area and use toward building authority and influence for your company.
+But content marketing is an opportunity to turn all that hard-won knowledge executives have built up in their industry and functional area and use it toward building authority and influence for your company.
 What could be a more important use of time than that?

 There is definitely an “upfront” time cost to creating the content used in content marketing campaigns; saying anything else would be disingenuous.
 But when done well, the ROI on the time spent is exceptional and highly leveraged downstream, when compared to other aspects of a typical marketing mix.